Youngzt998/ziteng.yang.github.io/index.md

 - [2020~2021] **Verification-aided Compiler Optimization**
   - I proposed a frame verification work based on *proof assistant Coq* and gave a trial on "toy logic" for an expedition to support compiler optimization aided by verification information carried by programs
   - This project was now continued by  [Hanzhi Liu](https://misaka.center/), an undergraduate genius student (2019~2023, expected) and an experienced programmer at SJTU, also advised by Qinxiang Cao, to implement this optimization and framework in VST's separation logic [VST = Verified Software Toolchain]
-  - Further detail should be secret now
+  - Further detail should be secret now; there should be a paper submission soon
 - [2019~2020] **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.
 - [2018~2019] **Supervisor Control of Timed Discrete-Event Systems**: Investigating the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.
   -